SFU-CMPT-201/a3-pub/README.md

   executable named `main.1`.
 Run the executable and check the output.
 * After you're done with the above, enter `exit` to stop recording.
 As you know already, you can pause and resume with `exit` and `script -a`.
-* Once you're done, push all the files in the current directory for grading.
+* Once you're done, push all the files you have for grading.

 # Next steps